1 to 12 of 539 Digital Images shown

 Publicity photographs of Bloodshot Records recording artists; photographs of Bloodshot Records co-owners Nan Warshaw and Rob Miller in front of and inside the Bloodshot Records offices at 3039 West Irving Park Road, Chicago (Ill.); posters promoting Bloodshot performers and recordings.

-Photographs, posters, prints, and videotapes relating to the life and career of American folk singer and artist Bonnie Koloc.
-Includes many portrait photographs of Koloc, some showing her in performance, with Curt Cole Burkhart, folk singers Steve Goodman, John Prine, Fred Holstein and various ce...
+Photographs, posters, prints, and videotapes relating to the life and career of American folk singer and artist, Bonnie Koloc.
+Includes many portrait photographs of Koloc, some showing her in performance with Curt Cole Burkhart, folk singers Steve Goodman, John Prine, Fred Holstein and v...

 Bonnie Koloc papers and sound recordings